Emergency telephone number: 999

+Others have adopted 999 as their official emergency number, including Bahrain, Bangladesh, Botswana, the Cook Islands, Eswatini, Ghana, Guernsey, Hong Kong, the Republic of Ireland, the Isle of Man, Jersey, Kenya, Macau, Malaysia, Mauritius, Niue, Poland, Qatar, Sudan, Saudi Arabia, Singapore, Trinidad and Tobago, Seychelles, Uganda, the United Arab Emirates, the United Kingdom, and Zimbabwe.
+Other countries also use it as an alternative, and many GSM handsets will connect 999 to the emergency services regardless of location.

 911

-Because of the design of U.S. central office (phone) switches, it was not practical to use the British emergency number 999 (as was briefly considered).
+Because of the design of US central office (phone) switches, it was not practical to use the British emergency number 999 (as was briefly considered).
 What was up to that time unassigned area code 911 was chosen instead.
 The "1" as the second digit was key; it told the switching equipment that this was not a routine call.
 (At the time, when the second digit was "1" or "0" the equipment handled the call as a long distance or special number call.)
-The first 911 emergency phone system went into use in Haleyville, Alabama in 1968.
+The first 911 emergency phone system went into use by the Alabama Telephone Company in Haleyville, Alabama in 1968.
 On February 16, 1968, the first-ever 9-1-1 call was placed by Alabama Speaker of the House Rankin Fite, from Haleyville City Hall, to U.S. Rep. Tom Bevill, at the city's police station.
 However, 911 systems were not in widespread use until the 1980s when the number 911 was adopted as the standard number across most of the country under the North American Numbering Plan.

-The implementation of 911 service in the USA was a gradual and haphazard process.
-Because telephone service boundaries did not always exactly match governmental and other jurisdictional boundaries, a user might dial 911, only to discover that he had been connected to the wrong dispatch center because he had telephone service from one location but lived within the boundaries of another jurisdiction.
+The implementation of 911 service in the US was a gradual and haphazard process.
+Because telephone service boundaries did not always exactly match governmental and other jurisdictional boundaries, a user might dial 911, only to discover that they had been connected to the wrong dispatch center because they had telephone service from one location but lived within the boundaries of another jurisdiction.

 Electromechanical switching equipment still in use made it difficult to adapt to recognize 911, especially in small towns and rural areas where the call might have to be switched over a considerable distance.
 For this reason, there are still county sheriff departments that have toll-free "800" area code numbers.

 The rapid replacement of electromechanical switching systems in the 1980s with electronic or digital systems eliminated the problem of older switches that would not recognize 911.
-At this point, 911 service is available in most of North America, but there are still small, sparsely-populated, or remote areas (such as Nunavut and the Northwest Territories in Canada's Arctic) that do not have it.
+At this point, 911 service is available in most of North America, but there are still small, sparsely populated, or remote areas (such as Nunavut and the Northwest Territories in Canada's Arctic) that do not have it.